 Products, whose quality and characteristics are dependent on the natural or environmental factors in a geographical region, are referred to as Appellations of Origin.
-Darjeeling Tea is an example of Appellation of Origin because its characteristics are attributable to the climate, geographical terrain and soil conditions in Darjeeling.
+Darjeeling Tea is an example of Appellation of Origin because its characteristics are attributable to the climate, geographical terrain and soil conditions in Darjeeling..

 A special law has been passed in India to protect layout designs of semiconductor integrated circuits.
 The objective of the law is to promote the progress of innovation in integrated circuits.
 The said law was passed because most layout designs would not be able to satisfy the stringent requirements under patent law.
 Also, because acquiring a patent over an integrated circuit would be very cumbersome and highly complex due to thousands of integrated circuits in one invention, an alternative system was required.
 As they are primarily inventions with functional value, other forms of IP could not be effectively used to protect layout designs of integrated circuits.
-A layout design has to be original, distinct and not commercialized in order to be eligible for protection.
+A layout design must be original, distinct and not commercialized to be eligible for protection.

 Plant Variety law affords protection to inventions relating to new varieties of plants.
 The objective of the plant variety protection law is to promote development of new plant varieties.
-It provides protection in the form of exclusive rights over new plant varieties for a limited period of time to plant breeders in order to encourage them to develop new varieties through research.
+It provides protection in the form of exclusive rights over new plant varieties for a limited period to plant breeders to encourage them to develop new varieties through research.
 The law also protects farmers for conserving, improving and making the plant genetic resources available for development of new varieties of plants.

 A plant variety will be eligible for protection if it is novel, distinct, uniform and stable.